 Illustration of woman sitting at desk with laptop in front of her.
 There are icons of a microphone, speaker, and film strip surrounding her.

-Assistive Technology Tools: Speech-to-text
+Assistive Technology (AT) Tools: Speech-to-text

 This is part of a series of Assistive Technology (AT) Tools posts about tools anyone can use on their devices without downloading anything additional.